 How's your attitude?
 Are you the optimistic glass-half-full person or the pessimistic glass-half-empty type?
-If you're the former, I've got some good news for you: All of that optimism is good for your health.
+If you're the former, I have some good news for you: All of that optimism is good for your health.
 It might even make you live longer.

-In a new study using data from the long-running Nurses' Health Study, researchers looked at how more than 70,000 women answered questions about how optimistic they were in 2004.
-They they tracked the deaths of those women (who were an average age of 70) several years later.
+Using data from the long-running Nurses' Health Study which started in 1976, researchers looked at how more than 70,000 women answered questions about how optimistic they were.
+They tracked the deaths of those women (who were an average age of 70) several years later.
 The results were published in the American Journal of Epidemiology.

-They found that the women who reported the highest level of optimism were 29 percent less likely to die in that period than those who were the lease optimistic.
+They found that the women who reported the highest level of optimism were 29% less likely to die in that period than those who were the lease optimistic.
 That reduced risk was for various causes of death including cancer, heart disease, stroke, respiratory disease and infection.